 These apples are perfect for using in cookies--Pink Lady, Golden Delicious, and Granny Smith.
 There are others but I prefer these.
-Here you can find another apple cookie recipe with a table for great baking apples.
+I have another apple cookie recipe with a table that offers options for great baking apples.

 - Preheat oven to 350 degrees.